Pennsylvania Railroad 5550: Tender

 On August 7, 2017, the T1 Trust purchased the sole surviving "Coast to Coast" 16-wheeled tender from the Western New York Railway Historical Society for eventual use on PRR 5550.
 According to the Trust, the purchase of said tender reduces the overall cost of the project by at least $3,000,000 US.
-The tender, No. 6659, is a class 210-F-75A originally built for an M1 class 4-8-2 Mountain type.
-At some point in its existence, the mechanical stoker and "doghouse" structure were removed when the Pennsylvania Railroad converted it into a mobile water tank.
+The tender, No. 6659, was originally thought to have been built for an M1 class 4-8-2 Mountain type locomotive.
+Upon conducting further research, the Trust found that it was built as an auxiliary coast-to-coast tender and was not assigned to any specific locomotive.
+This, and its use as a fuel tank for the track department, likely contributed to it being saved.
 Prior to the sale, the Historical Society planned to display the tender behind PRR 4483, an I1sa class 2-10-0 locomotive.
 Currently, the tender sits in North Collins, New York.
 The Trust agreed to help restore the tender currently paired with the Historical Society's I1sa as part of the M1 tender purchase agreement.
-The Trust plans to perform a mandatory test of the tender's brake system, restore the brake systems, replace the oil in the roller bearings and move the tender to Hamburg, New York for repainting and final restoration.
+The Trust plans to perform a mandatory test of the tender's brake system, restore the brake systems, replace the oil in the roller bearings, and move the tender to Hamburg, New York for repainting and final restoration.
 To help fund the tender restoration, the Trust has created a separate donation fund for this task and will display the names of all donors who pledge $500 or higher to the fund on a bronze plaque placed upon the tender itself.
 The total cost of the tender restoration is estimated to be more than $50,000.
 On October 5, 2017, an automatic coal stoker was donated to the Trust.
 The motor, coal crusher, gearbox, stoker trough, and reversing valve were donated by Gary Bensman and Warren Lathom.